andrewankenobi/bqml-productrecommender-football-demo/README.md

 ```
 SELECT
   *
-FROM ( /*40% chance buys a product type 1 bet at the beginning if they have a fav team, and customergroup is 1*/
+FROM ( /*40% chance buys a product type 1 at the beginning if they have a fav team, and customergroup is 1*/
   SELECT
     a.PlayerID,
     b.id,